sbenoit-gc/VRMod10Sample/README.md

-# Project Name  Mod9TestTrace
+# Project Name  VRSampleMod10
 <img src="Saved/AutoScreenshot.png" width="320"  align="right" />

 ## Description

 A continuation of the in class demonstration code based on UE default Virtual Reality template.
-Testing a spray paint material idea.<br>
+Implementing a working spray paint can in VR.
-1. gnome model, photpgrammetry, Roy S. Winter 2025:w

  <br><br>